 Anticipated Name of Reserve date of use Purpose of the reserve (a) Leave reserve Ongoing - to be used to fund annual, long service leave and redundancy requirements. (b) Plant reserve Ongoing - to be used for the purchase of plant items, including graders, trucks, utes, sedans, rollers etc. (c) Building reserve Ongoing - to be used to fund future maintenance of shire owned buildings, including heritage buildings. (d) Community housing reserve Ongoing - to be used to fund maintenance of the Homeswest Housing Units in Forrest & Proctor Streets. (e) Emergency reserve Ongoing - to be used to fund emergency situations outside working hours for example trees on roads, minor flooding, car accidents and supply of services and materials deemed necessary in an emergency (f) Insurance claim reserve Ongoing - to be used to fund the excess on certain insurance claims. (g) Other recreation reserve Ongoing - to be used to fund improvements to the recreation facilities and grounds. (h) Commercial reserve Ongoing - to be used to fund future economic development, enhancement & promotion of the district. (i) Bridges reserve Ongoing - to be used to fund future requirements of bridge works. (j) Swimming pool reserve Ongoing - to be used to fund major improvements/maintenance projects to the swimming pool. (k) Aged accommodation reserve Ongoing - to be used to fund future requirements of aged accommodation.
-(I) Road contributions reserve Ongoing - to set aside contributions from developers. (m) IT/Office equipment reserve Ongoing - to be used to fund future IT requirements. (n) Civic receptions reserve Ongoing - to quarantine unspent 'Refreshments and Receptions' budgets to fund future receptions needs. (o) Unspent grants reserve Ongoing - to quarantine forward grant payments e.g. Federal Assistance Grants, to fund expenses incurred in the intended year. (p) Unspent community grants reserve Ongoing - for the purpose of holding unallocated/spent community donation/MOU budgets (2% of annual rates), to fund extraordinary community donations or MOU's. (~) Dulington park working conital records Ongoing to be used to se warking conital factors and maintenance of the Dulington Dark form (q) Rylington park working capital reserve Ongoing - to be used to as working capital for the running and maintenance of the Rylington Park farm. (r) Rylington park community projects reserve Ongoing - to be used for the community contribution only towards major community projects.
+(I) Road contributions reserve Ongoing - to set aside contributions from developers. (m) IT/Office equipment reserve Ongoing - to be used to fund future IT requirements. (n) Civic receptions reserve Ongoing - to quarantine unspent 'Refreshments and Receptions' budgets to fund future receptions needs. (o) Unspent grants reserve Ongoing - to quarantine forward grant payments e.g. Federal Assistance Grants, to fund expenses incurred in the intended year. (p) Unspent community grants reserve Ongoing - for the purpose of holding unallocated/spent community donation/MOU budgets (2% of annual rates), to fund extraordinary community donations or MOU's. (q) Rylington park working capital reserve Ongoing - to be used to as working capital for the running and maintenance of the Rylington Park farm. (r) Rylington park community projects reserve Ongoing - to be used for the community contribution only towards major community projects.